 Jade Starr said, ‘Ecamm is more like OBS for Mac’ and I would have to agree with that, but we know my feelings about OBS.
 OBS and I just struggle.
 We don’t have a good relationship, but Ecamm Live and I think we’re in a good place where I use them all the time.

-So, yeah, just checking the questions.
+Yeah, just checking the questions.
 Pete says, ‘Sara!
 Sunday afternoon, live streaming.
 Hello everyone!’
 Yes.
 I decided go live on this today or it was meant to be a bit later, but I was like, you know what, I’m ready now.

 Let’s just do it.
 And that’s the power of live streaming.
 Right?
-You can do it when you’re ready and kind of when you want.
-So pretty excited about that.
+You can do it when you’re ready and kind of when you want, pretty excited about that.
 And Pete says, ‘Pete Johns allows you to invite yourself and use your own mobile as a second camera, which is super handy’.

 Yes, that’s very handy as well.
 Definitely.
 I like how they’ve, they’re starting to make the move from what I can see to be a lot more mobile-friendly.
-So the ability to, you know, use your mobile to stream with their software, the ability to use your mobile camera and all that stuff.
+The ability to, you know, use your mobile to stream with their software, the ability to use your mobile camera and all that stuff.

-So I liked, I liked the direction that they’re going in.
-So Activate LA, Hey, Ray.
+I liked, I liked the direction that they’re going in.
+Activate LA, Hey, Ray.
 Nice to see you on the live stream.
 All right.
 Pete John says, ‘top-notch info.
 Thumbs up for Sara folks’.
 Thank you guys.

 Thanks for being here.
 OG kitch.
 Hi.
 Thanks to, good to see you on the live stream.
 Now, Jade starr says, ‘I wonder if both Ecamm and OBS have been updated for my new M1 Mini Mac.
-So I saw a live stream that the Ecamm guys did, and I believe that they are ready.
+I saw a live stream that the Ecamm guys did, and I believe that they are ready.

 I think there are still minor little issues, but I did see them do like this whole hour and a half long live stream where they talked about the M1 and you know, compatibility.
-So I think for the most part, it’s ready.
+I think for the most part, it’s ready.
 It’s ready, Jade.
 Give it a go.
 Gigi from Giga Art, ‘Hello.

 I thought I’m super early, but I’m actually late’.
 No, that’s me.
 Totally me.
 I changed the time on everyone.
 Sorry, sorry.
 I just felt like going live.
 And you know, when you have the urge, you got, you got to go, if you have the urge